-One of the first things you’ll notice is that many of the gondolas feature different characters from our favorite movies, from Beauty and the Beast to Coco and even the Haunted Mansion’s Hitchhiking Ghosts make an appearance.
+One of the first things you’ll notice is that many of the gondolas feature different characters from our favorite movies!
+From Beauty and the Beast to Coco and even the Haunted Mansion’s Hitchhiking Ghosts make an appearance.

-The skyliner gondolas are supposed to be seen as an enjoyable sky-view experience as an alternative to traditional transportation methods.
-But here’s a couple things to know up front.
+The Disney Skyliner gondola is an enjoyable sky-view experience as an alternative to traditional transportation methods.
+But here’s a couple of things to know upfront.

-- The Disney skyliner gondolas DO NOT have air conditioning
+- The gondolas DO NOT have air conditioning

-- There will be more than 300 in the fleet of gondolas
+- There are more than 300 in the fleet of gondolas

-- While some will be solid colors, many will have character designs
+- Some gondolas are solid colors, many will have character designs

 - Holds up 10 People

-- The ride will be between 5-15 minutes depending on your departure and arrival destinations
+- The ride is between 5-15 minutes depending on your departure and arrival destinations

-- They will go about 11 mph, and hit 60 ft above ground level at the highest point of the journey
+- They go about 11 mph and hit 60 ft above ground level at the highest point of the journey

 Art of Animation and Pop Century Skyliner Gondola Station

-Art of Animation & Pop Century will share a station situated right in the center of Hourglass Lake.
-The Skyliner will transport guests from both resorts.
-This is a much smaller station than we’ll see at Caribbean Beach and will only have a single line going out and coming back.
+Art of Animation & Pop Century shares a station situated right in the center of Hourglass Lake.
+The Skyliner transports guests from both resorts.
+This is a much smaller station than at Caribbean Beach and only has a single line going out and coming back.

 Caribbean Beach Skyliner Gondola Station

-Caribbean Beach: The hub of the Skyliner system, Caribbean Beach will house the main building that receives the lines from all the connected properties.
-Much like the Ticket and Transportation Center (TTC ) this location will probably be the busiest.
-Travelers who may not have visited these resorts before may get off at this stop to stroll around, shop, watch fireworks from the beach and eat at the newly renovated Shutters restaurant.
-So we’re expecting a lot of hustle and bustle here near Aruba and the Riviera Resort.
+The hub of the Skyliner system, Caribbean Beach houses the main building that receives the lines from all the connected properties.
+Much like the Ticket and Transportation Center (TTC ) this location is the busiest.
+Travelers who may not have visited these resorts before may get off at this stop to stroll around, shop, watch fireworks from the beach, and eat at Sebastian’s Bistro.

 Disney’s Riviera Resort Skyliner Gondola Station

-The Riviera Resort: Disney’s newest DVC resort is gigantic with over 300 units and hailing te coastal European vibe of old architecture with European grandeur.
-Disney’s Riviera Resort is set to open December 2019.
-Those interested in the Disney Vacation Club can select this as their home resort now.
-This stop will no doubt be a pass through Skyliner station until construction is complete.
+Disney’s newest DVC resort is gigantic with over 300 units and hailing the coastal European vibe of old architecture with European grandeur.
+At this stop the Skyliner station allows you to disembark and change lines if you want, ( From EPCOT to Hollywood Studios.
+It is also the station where the gondola makes a turn.
 This resort shares the same lake as Caribbean Beach and will sit right next to Caribbean Beach’s main Skyliner station.
 If stopping here be sure to visit Topolino’s Terrace for breakfast.